 - 1. Select the machine software Exit icon on the ribbon menu and select Yes to verify. - 2.
 Shut down the computer using the Power > Shut down method in Windows. - 3.
 After the computer powers down, rotate the saw's disconnect switch to the OFF position. - 4.
+Turn off the skewed conveyor (see Skewed Conveyor on page 69). - 5.
 Rotate the disconnect switch for the Auto Deck or other lumber feed or outfeed system (if equipped) to the OFF position.